Home

 We did some minor tweaks to enhance Brian’s tennis technique.
 He is confident that he can go out and apply this advanced technique to his weekend matches.
 In fact, after the first lesson he reported that his second serve was more effective in his match during the subsequent weekend.
 I sent him the Dartfish video and he said, “You can really see a difference in the forehand before and after and the volleys.”

-Notice that his forehand racket hand is higher on the second take, so he is using more gravity for a bigger tennis stroke and more rotation.
-He also uses a better gravity drop on his backhand by having the racket up "45 degrees to the sky" in his "number 1 position."
+Notice that his forehand racket hand is higher on the second take, so he is using more drop for a bigger tennis stroke and more rotation.
+He also uses a better gravity drop on his backhand by having the racket up toward the sky in his preparation.

 Brian’s most obviously improvement might be on the forehand and backhand volleys.
 He keeps the racket head up on the forehand volley ending, which gives him more control.
 This will be critical for his upcoming doubles matches.
 On the backhand volley Brain gets a much better coil after the instruction, and he extends to the ball with both arms straight on the ending for more power.

-Tennis student Brian needed to get the tennis serve toss to "12 o’clock" for the contact point.
-We worked on a better coil of the shoulders (like throwing a javelin), and exploding into the court by "rolling the knees forward" and extending the legs.
+Tennis student Brian needed to get the serve toss straight up for the contact point.
+We worked on a better coil of the shoulders (like throwing a javelin), and exploding into the court by bending and extending the legs.
 He is getting better with each lesson.
-Match play under pressure has helped accelerate his improvement.
+Match play has also helped accelerate his improvement.

 Return from Tennis Student Brian to Tennis Student